-Looming across Edinburgh’s cityscape, the world-renowned Edinburgh Castle beckons you in with its gothic towers and fortified walls.
-This majestic castle dates back to the Iron Age, and when you walk by St Margaret’s Chapel—constructed in the 12th century—you’ll see just how well-preserved the fortress really is.
-Climb Castlehill and explore Scotland’s most visited attraction—and don’t forget to have a pint on the way back in one of the cozy pubs nearby.
+Standing proudly above Edinburgh’s cityscape, the world-renowned Edinburgh Castle beckons you in with its gothic towers and fortified walls.
+This majestic castle dates back to the Iron Age, and when you walk by St. Margaret’s Chapel—constructed in the 12th century—you’ll see just how well-preserved the fortress really is.
+Climb Castlehill and explore Scotland’s most visited attraction.

-One of the official residence of Queen Elizabeth II, the Palace of Holyroodhouse is home to bucolic gardens, ruins of the 12th-century Holyrood Abey, and magnificently maintained historical apartments.
-After a nice lunch, stroll down the Royal Mile and enjoy the home of Scottish royal history, not to mention one of the most beautiful castles in all the land.
+The official residence of Queen Elizabeth II in Scotland, Holyrood Palace is also home to bucolic gardens, ruins of the 12th-century Holyrood Abbey, and magnificently maintained historical apartments.
+After a nice lunch, stroll down the Royal Mile and enjoy the home of Scottish royal history.
+This is one of the most beautiful castles in all the land.

-A walk down the High Street will inevitably lead to this magnificent cathedral, famed for being the stomping ground of John Knox, the prophet of the Scottish Reformation.
+A walk down the High Street in Edinburgh’s Old Town leads to this magnificent cathedral, famed for being the stomping ground of John Knox, the prophet of the Scottish Reformation.
 Besides its wood-crested Thistle Chapel, which is itself a wonder to behold, St. Giles houses an organ encased in redwood, colorful, stained glass, and a gothic crown spire.
-Stop at this enchanting church on your way down the Royal Mile, and don’t forget to take a picture of the Chapel.

-Also located on the Royal Mile, this unmissable museum showcases the city’s fabled and complex history, with exhibits that date back to the Iron Age.
-Not to be missed here: the National Covenant of 1638 and an uncanny reconstruction of Field Marshal Earl Haig’s headquarters on the Western Front during WWI—a perfect dose of history before heading up to the Castle.
+If you’re interested in history, be sure to visit the Museum of Edinburgh.
+This impressive museum showcases the city’s fabled and complex history, with exhibits that date back to the Iron Age.
+The National Covenant of 1638 and an uncanny reconstruction of Field Marshal Earl Haig’s headquarters on the Western Front during WWI are highly recommended, and provide a perfect snapshot of history before heading up to the Castle.